google-research/t5x/docs/usage/finetune.md

 5. Monitor your experiment and parse metrics.

 These steps are explained in detail in the following sections.
-An example run that fine-tunes a T5-small checkpoint on GLUE benchmark is also showcased.
+An example run that fine-tunes a T5-small checkpoint on WMT14 English to German translation benchmark is also showcased.

 ## Step 1: Choose a pre-trained model